Generic Name: dronedarone (droe-NE-da-rone)

 - if you have allergies to medicines, foods, or other substances

-- if you have a history of other heart problems (eg, heart failure, irregular heartbeat other than atrial fibrillation), electrolyte problems (eg, low blood potassium or magnesium), liver problems, or kidney problems
+- if you have a history of other heart problems (eg, heart failure, irregular heartbeat other than atrial fibrillation), electrolyte problems (eg, low blood potassium or magnesium), liver problems, kidney problems, or lung or breathing problems

 Some MEDICINES MAY INTERACT with dronedarone.
 Tell your health care provider if you are taking any other medicines, especially any of the following: